Teneisha

 Progression: Medicine - Aston University

-How did Callywith support you in your application to university?
+How did Callywith support you in your application and transition to university?

 My time at Callywith really helped to make my decision about where to study.
 It gave me the advice and resources to be able to pick the universities that were best suited to me.
-The Medics Academy at Callywith really helped my application and the support that I received from my Biology Lecturer Babs, who runs the Medics’ Academy and the students from Plymouth and Exeter Medical School, were vital in me gaining my place at university.
+The Medics' Academy at Callywith really helped my application and the support that I received from my Biology Lecturer, who runs the Medics’ Academy and the students from Plymouth and Exeter Medical School, were vital in me gaining my place at university.
+The academy also gave me helpful experience when it came to med school interviews.

-How are you finding your course / experience at university?
+How did you find your course / experience at university?

-I am really enjoying my experience at university, it definitely felt like a big change to begin with and it took some time to adjust to, but I think going to a college rather than a sixth-form helped me to transition faster.
+I really enjoyed my experience at university, it definitely felt like a big change to begin with and it took some time to adjust to, but I think going to a college rather than a sixth-form helped me to transition faster.

-As I am now in my second year at uni, I got to experience almost a full year of on campus teaching before moving online.
+In my second year I got to experience almost a full year of on campus teaching before moving online due to the pandemic.
 The shift to online teaching was quite difficult but I realised that it's important to still take the time to talk to people when it can be easy to get bogged down in the workload.
 My friends and I started video calling each other whilst we work so that we had some company and could break it up a bit.
 It also has caused me to make much more use of the different resources available to me.

 For me, I love to study sciences as it gives me understanding of things that are constantly occurring around us.
 My studies at college directly translate into my higher education, the concepts covered at college are constantly reviewed and built on through my degree, getting the opportunity to see how science is applied in everyday life, has only deepened my appreciation for the subject.